lpparente/COMP100/Module 3.md

     {
         public static void Main(string[] args)
         {
-            // Declaring counters.
             int counter;

-            // The counter variable is declared inside as a parameter.
-            // It starts at 1, and goes up to 5, increasing 1 unit at a time. for (counter = 1; counter <= 5; counter = counter + 1)
+            for (counter = 1; counter <= 5; counter = counter + 1)
             {
                 Console.WriteLine(counter);
             }

-            /*
-            As you may have noticed, there is very little difference in the syntax we used in the last lesson for the Do-While statement.
-            Let's see another example.
-Say we want to print on the screen all numbers from 1 to 10, but placing an asterisk in the even numbers.
-            */

-            // Let's get elegant and declare the counter inside the statement.
-            // The loop starts on 1, goes up to 50, one by one. for (int i = 1; i <= 50; i++)
+            for (int i = 1; i <= 50; i++)
             {
                 if (i % 2 == 0)